haproxytech/client-native/docs/add-new-section.md

 ## 3. Validate your changes and generate models

-Run `make models` or `make models-native` (be SURE to use the same version of swagger as the one in the Makefile) to validate the syntax of the YAML files and generate Go model files for each type.
+Run `make models` to validate the syntax of the YAML files and generate Go model files for each type.

 The new files will be placed in the [models](../models/) folder.